 Why I Don’t Negotiate on Price (and Why That’s Good News)

-March 6th, 2011 No comments
+March 6th, 2011 2 comments

 I recently quoted $250 in response to a client with a particular feature request.
-The reply I got was asking if I could add this feature for $125, citing perfectly good and valid reasons of it not seeming like that much and a desire to keep costs done.
+The reply I got was asking if I could add this feature for $125, citing perfectly good and valid reasons of it not seeming like that much and a desire to keep costs down.

 Here is my exact reply: